avehollow/default_project_sfml/README.md

 # default_project_sfml
 none

-typo in linking libraries.
+openal32.lib is missing in linking
-is "opengl32.lib" and it should be "openal32.lib"